pjoshi2329/Cs_minor/Project 2/README.txt

 One thread will determine the average of the numbers, the second will determine the maximum value, and the third will determine the minimum value

+Output on Ubuntu-
+When entered 4 numbers and 3 outputs were given

 credits for code -Jabirbn/